CodeProSpecialist/Trading-Robot-for-the-Current-Month-Selector/README.md

 On the first run, install python dependencies:

-Install Anaconda with the default environment called "base."
+Install Anaconda Python 3.13.5 with the default environment called "base."

 sh install.sh